 Users can assign a token just by using this token.
 The user can take a token from a pool of unassigned tokens.
-When this policy is set, and the user has no token assigned, autoassignment will be done: The user authenticates with a new PIN and an OTP value from the token.
+When this policy is set, and the user has no token assigned, autoassignment will be done: The user authenticates with a new PIN or his userstore password and an OTP value from the token.
 If the OTP value is correct the token gets assigned to the user and the given PIN is set as the OTP PIN.